 You’ll learn to effectively select, motivate, manage and reward employees to maximise their potential and the potential of your organisation.
 You will also have become a reflective practitioner, capable of furthering your ongoing learning and development.

-The programme is made up of four 30 credit-modules plus a 60-credit Industry Collaboration Project.
-Face-to-face teaching is delivered on campus for three hours (5pm - 9pm) on Tuesday evenings for 12 weeks per module.
-There is a short break during class; refreshments and snacks are available to buy from the nearby student shop.
+The MSc HRM programme is made up of a mix of modules totalling 180 credits, and is block delivered across all three trimesters of the academic year.
+You will study one module at a time and each module for a twelve week period (the running order of modules will vary from year to year).
+Face-to-face teaching is delivered on campus for four hours (5pm - 9pm) on Tuesday evenings There is a short break during class; refreshments and snacks are available to buy from the nearby student shop.

-In addition, you will also undertake independent study in your own time with online support through the University’s virtual learning environment, Blackboard.
+During each module, you will be required to undertake independent study in your own time, with online support through the University’s virtual learning environment, Blackboard.
 The Clifford Whitworth library on campus is open 24 hours 7 days a week giving you access to resources, advice and quiet study space.

 This module considers the macro environment and context in which organisations operate.
 It focuses on how organisations develop their sense of purpose, goals and strategy, at an organisational level, and how a workforce (people management) strategy and approach can be aligned with this.
 It will consider what adaptability and agility means for organisations today, and how organisations can design practices such as Talent Management, Performance Management and Reward Management that work to enable high performance.

 The purpose of the module is to provide a comprehensive understanding of employment relations and employment law, analysing perspectives from a theoretical and behavioural competency.
 The module will aim to provide opportunities to apply the activities, knowledge and behavioural competencies required for managing employment relations practices in union and non-union, small, large, public, private, charitable and indigenous and multinational organisations.
 It will facilitate evaluation of the roles and functions of different stakeholders in employment relations.